 Alexandra joined forces with Oceana in 2011 as Senior Advisor to help mobilize awareness and support for the organization's important work.
 She has joined Oceana expeditions, events and campaigns to help propel their important work to ever larger audiences and deeply believes in the mission and track record of the organization.

 Founded in 2001, Oceana is the largest international organization focused solely on ocean conservation, protecting marine ecosystems and endangered species .
-Their offices in Europe, North America, Central America and South America work together on a limited number of strategic, directed campaigns to achieve measurable outcomes that will help return our oceans to former levels of abundance.
+Their offices in Europe, North America, Central America and South America and Asia work together on a limited number of strategic, directed campaigns to achieve measurable outcomes that will help return our oceans to former levels of abundance.
 They believe in the importance of science in identifying problems and solutions.
 Their scientists work closely with their teams of economists, lawyers and advocates to achieve tangible results for the oceans.

 Learn more HERE.

 To connect with Alexandra, for media inquiries or to have Alexandra speak at an event, please fill out the form below.